 Project Area 1: Systems, Society & Human Experience

 Our focus is on identifying patterns, tracing emergent questions, and offering grounded insight that supports understanding within complex social systems.
+This work informs the diagnostic applications of The Comprehensive Systems Framework™ across public health, Medicaid governance, and institutional design.

 Project Area 2: Relational Ecology & Transformation